Second Year Event.

 “This most generous award will help talented young players on their journey to becoming professionals for Yorkshire.
 It is a fantastic gesture and one that is very much appreciated by Harry and all at Yorkshire CCC.”

 St James’ Place Wealth Management has donated £1,000 from its Charitable Foundation.
 Adrian Brook (Partner) is shown presenting the cheque to Dickie.
-We are most grateful for the support shown by this high profile Company.
+One year later a further £1,600 donation has been made.

 Adrian Brook of St James’ Place Wealth Management presents their cheque to Dickie